mikebrady/shairport-sync/CAR INSTALL.md

 2. Replace the contents of the file `/etc/rc.local` with the new contents given [above](#set-up-the-startup-sequence).

 3. Disable a number of services as follows.
-Only one of the `NetworkManager` and the `dhcpcd` service will be present in your system, but it's no harm to try to disable both.
+Only one of the `NetworkManager` and the `dhcpcd` services will be present in your system, but it's no harm to try to disable both.
    ```
    # systemctl disable dhcpcd
    # systemctl disable NetworkManager